HarshCasper/Rotten-Scripts/Python/Search_Wikipedia/README.md

-# Search Wikipedia using Voice
+# Search Wikipedia

-For searching queries on wikipedia using voice firstly we are using the `SpeechRecognition` library so that our device can recognize our voice command to take input and then `pyttsx3` library for converting text to speech so that the device can speak up the results or output, and last important library is `wikipedia` to access the article results for our queries.
+For searching queries on wikipedia we are using a library called `wikipedia` to access the article results for our queries.

 ## Libraries Used

-### SpeechRecognition

-It is a library for performing speech recognition, with support for several engines and APIs, online and offline.

-`SpeechRecognition` engine/API support:

-- CMU Sphinx (works offline)
-- Google Speech Recognition
-- Google Cloud Speech API
-- Microsoft Bing Voice Recognition
-- Houndify API
-- IBM Speech to Text

-### pyttsx3

-`pyttsx3` is a text-to-speech conversion library in Python.
-Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.
-Works without internet connection or delay.
-Supports multiple TTS engines, including Sapi5, nsss, and espeak.

 ### wikipedia
 `wikipedia` is a Python library that makes it easy to access and parse data from Wikipedia.